 The International Visitor Leadership Program (IVLP), is the U.S. Department of State’s premier professional exchange program, bringing emerging foreign leaders to the U.S. to meet with their local professional counterparts.
 PAAC is one of 89 "Community-Based Member" organizations nationwide implementing the IVLP with the assistance of Global Ties U.S., a nonprofit partner of the U.S. Department of State.

 The program is designed to promote collaboration and mutual understanding between the U.S. and countries throughout the world.
 Leaders are able to share experiences and best practices, while building trust and empathy across nations, one handshake at a time.
 PAAC coordinates these professional exchanges for the state of Hawaiʻi, showcasing the rich diversity of Hawaiʻi culture and society.
-Last fiscal year, PAAC hosted 16 programs, connecting 78 leaders, representing 29 countries, with over 110 unique professionals in Hawai`i.
+Last fiscal year, PAAC hosted 11 programs, connecting 78 leaders, representing 29 countries, with over 110 unique professionals in Hawai`i.
 See pictures of these groups in our Gallery.